pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 #### Loss and Return

 Loss functions need to be minimized whereas value functions need to be maximized.
 Functions such as mean-squared-error accentuate the difference between the obtained and expected.
-If the difference it smaller than 1, then the loss diminishes, whereas it aggravates if the difference is larger than 1.
+If the difference is smaller than 1, then the loss diminishes, whereas it aggravates if the difference is larger than 1.
 Ideally, in probabilistic modelling, the output is obtained from a softmax layer, so the loss diminishes.
 In this case, it is conducive to use mean-absolute-error.

 $$
 \begin{equation}